wolfmanjm/RISC-V-RP2350-baremetal/README.md

 This does not use any c code or the pico-sdk, although most of the registers accesses are gleaned from looking at how the pico-sdk accesses low level H/W.

-The library code is in the libsrc directory, althoug a couple of headers are in the top level directory(the interrupt numbers and fonts).
+The library code is in the libsrc directory, although a couple of headers are in the top level directory(the interrupt numbers and fonts).

 The appcode is in appsrc and you name the app you want to build on the